internetarchive/dweb-mirror/USING.md

 # Create a directory to use for the content, it must be called "archiveorg"
 mkdir archiveorg

-# CD wherever you have your installation
+# CD to the installation
-cd /opt/iiab/internetarchive
+cd ~/internetarchive/node_modules/dweb-mirror

 # Copy the current crawl to the directory
 ./internetarchive --crawl --copydirectory /media/foo/archiveorg